Is Bari Safe for Tourists? What You Should Know Before You Go

-Bari, the charming capital of Italy’s Puglia region in Southern Italy, is a hidden gem that’s quickly gaining popularity with many travelers.
-With its rich history, stunning architecture, and understated coastal beauty, it’s easy to see why people are drawn to this city in the Puglia region of Italy.
-But like any place you visit in Italy, you might be wondering – Is Bari safe?
+Bari, the charming capital of Italy’s Puglia region, is a hidden gem that’s quickly gaining popularity with travelers.
+With its rich history, stunning architecture, and understated coastal beauty, it’s easy to see why people are drawn to this city.
+But if you’re unfamiliar with Puglia and Southern Italy, you might be wondering – is Bari safe to visit?

 Petty crimes such as pick pocketing are typically the main concerns for tourists when it comes to safety in Italy.
 Bari had 14.39 instances of snatch thefts reported in 2023, with pickpocketing being the most common.
 This is relatively low compared to larger cities like Rome per Italy’s crime statistics index.
 (Expiter.com)